 Elopement is a time sensitive incident.

 Most people walk at about 3 miles per hour.
-Within only 10 minutes, someone could be half a mile away of their starting point.
+This means that within only 10 minutes someone could be half a mile away of their starting point.
 Within 20 minutes, they can be one mile away.
-If they are running, they can go about one mile in 10 minutes.